-Now a day's personal health record (PHR) has emerged as a new patient-centric model of health information exchange.
-In WWW, a PHR service allows a individual patient to create, manage, and control his/her personal health data in one place through the web.
-By using this new facility the patients can efficiently store, retrieval, and sharing of the medical information.
-Each patient can have full control of his/her medical records what they have stored in the cloud server.
-As this PHR server maintenance is always a cost burden, so building and maintaining specialized data centers is not possible by small organization, many PHR services are outsourced to or provided by third-party service providers, for example, Microsoft HealthVault1.
+In recent years, personal health record (PHR) has emerged as a patient-centric model of health information exchange.
+A PHR service allows a patient to create, manage, and control her personal health data in one place through the web, which has made the storage, retrieval, and sharing of the medical information more efficient.
+Especially, each patient is promised the full control of her medical records and can share her health data with a wide range of users, including healthcare providers, family members or friends.
+Due to the high cost of building and maintaining specialized data centers, many PHR services are outsourced to or provided by third-party service providers, for example, Microsoft HealthVault1.
 Recently, architectures of storing PHRs in cloud computing have been proposed in [2], [3].